 In brief, how did you get involved with Canadian drug policy?

 I joined the McGill chapter last September.
 Andrew and Nancy, two of the McGill chapter members, were starting the McGill chapter and I became involved with it.
-Then, in December of 2015, I joined the board of directors.
+Then, in December of 2015, I joined the board of directors for the national organization.

 What tasks and responsibilities come with being on the board of directors ?

 In addition to serving on the board of directors, I am the international representative for the organization.
-I communicate with other youth drug policy organizations around the world, e.g. Students for Sensible Drug Policy.
-We are planning an NGO training with different drug policy organizations.
-It will be in Thailand.
+I [communicate with other youth drug policy organizations around the world, such as Students for Sensible Drug Policy.
+Together, we are planning an NGO training with different drug policy organizations, to take place in Thailand.
 We would acquire training in drug policy related issues and fundraising strategies.

 What do you consider the core principle of CSSDP?